Janani03k/Sales-Opportunity-Revenue-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes **sales opportunities and revenue performance** using Microsoft Power BI.
-It leverages a sample dataset (likely from Contoso) containing information on products, campaigns, regions, and managers.
+It leverages a sample dataset (Contoso) containing information on products, campaigns, regions, and managers.
 The primary goal is to develop interactive dashboards that reveal insights into revenue trends, win/loss factors, and campaign effectiveness.

 ## 🎯 Objectives